The One-Word Resolution

 Other writers I know chose Abundance, Momentum, Persistence, Bold, Productive, Faith, Action, Courage, Confidence, All-in, Connection, Focus, Listen …

-There’s really no right answer.
+There’s really no wrong answer.

-You just think about the year in front of you, and decide what you want the theme to be.
+You just think about the year in front of you and decide what you want the theme to be.

-And then once you have your one word, you use it to guide every action you take for the next set of 365 days.
+And then, once you have your one word, you use it to guide every action you take for the next set of 365 days.

 As a result, everything became easier.
 If something was hard, that was her clue that it needed to change.
 By the end of the year, she was an expert in one-pot recipes, only shopped at one store, and had a Virtual Assistant.